andyrids/pico-nrf24/README.md

 ### Receiving A Packet

-1. The `is_rx_packet` function polls the STATUS register to ascertain in there is a packet in the RX FIFO.
+1. The `is_rx_packet` function polls the STATUS register to ascertain if there is a packet in the RX FIFO.
 The function will return PASS (1) if there is a packet available to read, or FAIL (0) if not.

 ```C
 external_status_t is_rx_packet(void);